fun things to do in Fort Lauderdale, Florida

 18 – Take a luxurious sailing trip

-sailing boat tour in Fort Lauderdale
+sailing trips in Fort Lauderdale

 19 – Walk the plank on a Pirate Adventure Cruise